Deltares/hydromt/docs/guides/plugin_dev/custom_driver.rst

 ==============

 Drivers are the second ingredient necessary to read (custom) datasets.
-Where as `URIResovler`s (discussed previously) determen _what_ to read, drivers determin _how_ to read and slice it.
-For exmaple, you might use the same `ConventionResolver` to determine which files to read, but different drivers to read `.nc`, `.zarr` or `.tiff` files.
+Where as `URIResolver`s (discussed previously) determines _what_ to read, drivers determine _how_ to read and slice it.
+For example, you might use the same `ConventionResolver` to determine which files to read, but different drivers to read `.nc`, `.zarr` or `.tiff` files.
 Vice versa you might also use the same driver but different resolvers to read data depending on how it was organised.
 It should therefore be noted that to read a particular dataset